 The dietitian is a crucial part of the assisted living environment.

-We focus on nutrition education and providing expert meal planning for residents to keep them healthy.
+We focus on nutrition education and providing expert meal planning to keep your residents healthy.

 Nutrition education can be offered in groups for weight control, diabetes, and heart healthy diets.

 Medicare Part B Reimbursement for Medical Nutrition Therapy

 Medicare Part B reimburses medical nutrition therapy for Stage 3 and 4 chronic kidney disease and diabetes mellitus for those not living in a nursing home.

-Our dietitians hold Medicare provider numbers and can provide nutrition therapy for your residents who qualify.
+Our dietitians hold Medicare provider numbers and can provide nutrition therapy for your qualifying residents.

 The Omnibus Budget Reconciliation Act (ORBA), also known as the Nursing Home Reform Act of 1987, requires specialized knowledge of food service operations and nutrition care.

 Survey changes and enforcement rules have increased the risk for level G citations or higher.

 We can assist you in identifying potential compliance issues and help you stay ahead in the regulatory compliance arena.